BjoernKW/InvoiceRobot/README.md

 Currently, only the [Deutsche Bahn](https://www.bahn.de/) website is supported.

-For more information about this tool and the rationale behind it pleaee have a look at [this blog post](https://bjoernkw.com/2020/08/02/automating-fetching-incoming-invoices-with-puppeteer/).
+For more information about this tool and the rationale behind it please have a look at [this blog post](https://bjoernkw.com/2020/08/02/automating-fetching-incoming-invoices-with-puppeteer/).

 ## Usage